Learn more about what garbage patches are, their impacts on the ocean, and what we can do about them.

 What is marine debris?

 Marine debris is defined as any persistent solid material that is manufactured or processed and directly or indirectly, intentionally or unintentionally, disposed of or abandoned into the marine environment or the Great Lakes.
 It is a global problem, and it is an everyday problem.
-There is no part of the world left untouched by debris and its impacts.
-Marine debris is a threat to our environment, navigation safety, the economy, and human health.
+Marine debris is a threat to our environment, navigation safety, the economy, and potentially human safety and health.

 Most of all, marine debris is preventable.
 Learn more about marine debris and find out how.